-WHAT IS CONFLICT AND CONFLICT RESOLUTION?
+UNDERSTANDING CONFLICT AND CONFLICT RESOLUTION

 What are the main stages and causes of conflict?